 Our strategy is to work on the local level before moving on to the state or federal level to build a grassroots movement organized and powerful enough to force Congress to act.

 Our primary organizing tool is local resolution campaigns.
 Resolution campaigns are a powerful way for communities to send a message to Congress and let our representatives know we want them to act.

 Click here for a list of resolutions that have been passed or are in progress.
-Our goal is to get 50 resolutions on local ballots for the Presidential Election in November 2012.
+Over 500 communities have passed resolutions calling for the 28th Amendment.

 This is a grassroots campaign - we are encouraging folks to form local Affiliates so they can participate in Move to Amend.

 When you have an organizing meeting, please remember to list it on the Move to Amend website by clicking on this link: [ Event Announcement ] and filling out the online form so we can help you get the word out!

 What will you do with the petition names?